 This page provides information on Stage 3 of the Academic Progression Staying on Track Program.
-The official university Student Academic Progression Policy is designed to provide early identification and support for students who are making poor progress.
+Academic progression is covered by Part 15 of the Coursework Policy and is designed to provide early identification and support for students who are making poor progress.

 At Stage 3 you will be asked to Show Good Cause why you should be allowed to continue.

 If you do not Show Good Cause you may be excluded from the University for a period of two years.